 "Restorative and empowering"

-Suitable for any adult or mature teenager.
+Suitable for any adult or mature teenager, we will

-Connect with other faith-filled creatives
+connect with other faith-filled creatives

 kick-start a year of faith and creativity

 Experience Electives, Evening Gatherings, Artist Talks and Prayer.
 Share creative progress in our Showcase.

 We will spend time all together each evening exploring our theme and the intersection of our art and faith.
 Together we'll explore creative approaches to worship and learning.